squinkylabs/Demo/README.md

 VCO2 functions exactly the same as VCO1, but fixed the problems identified in VCO1.

+## VCO3

+Again, same as VCO2, but now using the Intel SIMD instruction set to make it faster.

 ## Table of contents

 Initial testing results for VCO1: [link here](./docs/vco1-first.md)